-The table displays the predicted scores in a field named R-Credit rating, which was created by the model.
+The table displays the predicted scores in a field named \$R-Credit rating, which was created by the model.
 We can compare these values to the original Credit rating field that contains the actual responses.

-By convention, the names of the fields generated during scoring are based on the target field, but with a standard prefix such as R- for predictions or RC- for confidence values.
-Different models types use different sets of prefixes.
+By convention, the names of the fields generated during scoring are based on the target field, but with a standard prefix.
+Prefixes \$G and \$GE are generated by the Generalized Linear Model, \$R is the prefix used for the prediction generated by the CHAID model in this case, \$RC is for confidence values, \$X is typically generated by using an ensemble, and \$XR, \$XS, and \$XF are used as prefixes in cases where the target field is a Continuous, Categorical, Set, or Flag field, respectively.
+Different model types use different sets of prefixes.
 A confidence value is the model's own estimation, on a scale from 0.0 to 1.0, of how accurate each predicted value is.